iwyfewwnt/kreedz-sdk/README.md

 ### Examples
 #### IKreedzQueryConverter
 Taken from [RunTypeQueryConverter](https://github.com/iwyfewwnt/kreedz-sdk/blob/main/converters/src/main/java/io/github/iwyfewwnt/kreedzsdk/converters/RunTypeQueryConverter.java#L17-L50)
 class.
-Make sure your 2nd generic type in the Converter interface is a `String` or you will get an `IllegalStateException` at the `KreedzClient` initialization.
+Make sure your 2nd generic type in the Converter interface is `String` or you will get an `IllegalStateException` at the `KreedzClient` initialization.
 ```java
 package ...;